Food dehydrator: Design

 Most modern food dehydrators are low-power convection ovens that use heated air flow to reduce the water content of foods.
 The water content of food is usually very high, typically 80–95% for various fruits and vegetables and 50–75% for various meats.
 Removing moisture from food restrains various bacteria from growing and spoiling food, as well as dramatically reducing the weight and often the volume of the food, making it easier to store.
 Thus, food dehydrators are used to preserve and extend the shelf life of various foods.

-Food dehydrators require heat sources such as solar energy, electric power or biofuel But nowadays mostly dehydrators use electric power.
+Food dehydrators require heat sources such as solar energy, electric power or biofuel.
+Most food dehydrators currently use electric power.

 They vary in size from large-scale dehydration projects to do-it-yourself projects or commercially sold appliances for domestic use.
 A commercial food dehydrator's basic parts usually consist of a heating element, an electric fan, air vents which allow air to circulate, and food trays to lay food upon.
 As shown on the right, the trays most commonly have slits to provide more surface area between the food and the air.
 A dehydrator's heating element, fans and vents simultaneously work to direct hot air over the food, accelerate surface evaporation, and warm the food to also release moisture from its interior.
 This process continues until the food is dried to a substantially lower water content, usually less than 20%.

 Most foods are dehydrated at 130 F, although meats being made into jerky should be dehydrated at a higher temperature of 155 F—or preheated to that temperature—to guard against pathogens that may already be in the meat.
 These temperatures are similar to those used in pasteurization, and achieve similar effects.
 The key to successful food dehydration is the application of a constant temperature and adequate air flow.
 Too high a temperature or too low of airflow can cause hardened foods: food that is hard and dry on the outside, but moist, and therefore vulnerable to spoiling, on the inside.